craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Guilds of Coalition/Guilds of Coalition.md

 # The Guilds of Coalition

-The Guilds of Coalition in Alaturmen are considered by most of the "civilized" people of Alaturmen to be the grand governance of the world,  that collects your leader and your ally's leader and your enemy's leader.
+The Guilds of Coalition in Alaturmen are considered by most of the "civilized" people of Alaturmen to be the grand governance of the world, managing the independent Member States under one (supposedly) united goal - the betterment of all peoples on Alaturmen.

-The Guilds are collected together at the twice annual Communicae, alongside representatives of the greater national states of Coalition.
+The Guilds are collected together at the twice annual Communicae, alongside representatives of the Member States of the Coalition.

 ## [[Guild of Wizards]]
 The Guild of Wizards is responsible for the responsible use of Weave Arcane by the citizens of Alaturmen, as well as recording the history of our world and (in)validating legends or other creative works.